Table of Contents

 Cesarean sections, known as “C-sections”, are incredibly common and effective medical practice designed to protect the health of the mother and infant child in cases where a natural delivery is likely to produce a bad outcome.
 C-sections may be planned or unplanned, or may even be undertaken in emergency situations where the infant becomes endangered during the labor process.
 Regardless of why the C-section becomes appropriate, delayed C-sections can cause extreme harm to both the mother and child.
 In cases where the delay resulted from medical negligence, you may have the right to fair compensation for the harm caused by the delay.
+Our Fort Lauderdale Delayed C-Section Lawyers obtain results for clients harmed by delayed C-sections throughout Florida.
+Contact us today for a free consultation.

 At Lawlor, White & Murphey, P.C., our veteran medical malpractice lawyers have a combined 55-plus years’ experience protecting the rights of clients injured because of delayed C-sections in South Florida.
 We understand that it’s about much more than just financial compensation when you or your newborn child have sustained injuries because of a physician’s negligent failure to perform a C-section when called for—these difficult cases are also about holding negligent medical professionals accountable for their actions.
 When you choose Lawlor, White & Murphey, P.C. to protect your rights following a delayed C-section, you can rest assured that we will fight relentlessly to hold all negligent parties financially and professionally accountable to the fullest extent of the law.